Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-Alternatively, you can contact an agency, if you live far from the Embassy it might be convenient (check if you are eligible to do it through an agency).
+Alternatively, you can contact an agency; if you live far from the Embassy, it might be convenient (check if you are eligible to do it through an agency).
 We recommend using iVisa.

-We asked for our first Chinese visa in Kazakhstan, in Kyrgyzstan, it was no longer possible to obtain it at the time of our passage but the rules change often so it is not possible to give definitive information.
+We asked for our first Chinese visa in Kazakhstan.
+In Kyrgyzstan, it was no longer possible to obtain it at the time of our passage, but the rules change often, so it is not possible to give definitive information.

 From the countries of Central Asia, it is generally more complicated to obtain a visa, especially for those who want to cross the border by land, because from there you can only enter Xinjiang, a region that belongs to China but inhabited for the most part by the Uygur people, of Turkish origin and of Muslim religion, who claim independence with the name of Turkestan.

-In this region the presence of Chinese occupation is everywhere and oppressive, people are under constant control and there are several concentration camps, or as the Chinese call them, rehabilitation centers.
+In this region, the presence of Chinese occupation is everywhere and oppressive; people are under constant control, and there are several concentration camps, or as the Chinese call them, rehabilitation centers.

 Let’s say, therefore, that in general, the government does not like people who roam autonomously in this region.
-That said, if you get a visa in Europe or elsewhere and arrive at the Xinjiang border there should be no problem.
+That said, if you get a visa in Europe or elsewhere and arrive at the Xinjiang border, there should be no problem.

 Where to sleep in China